Kount/kount.github.io/_docs/data-collector.md

 {% include image.html img="fowchartbegin.svg" alt="Data Collector" lightbox="true" background="none"%}

-{% include alert.html style="success" text="The inquiry service, for both Kount Complete and Kount Access, is designed to be be used in conjuction with our device data collector." %}
+{% include alert.html style="success" text="NOTE: The inquiry service, for both Kount Complete and Kount Access, is designed to be be used in conjuction with our device data collector." %}